How Much Does TV Screen Repair Cost?

 Q. Can a flat-screen TV be fixed?

-Yes, flat-screen TVs can be fixed, including issues with the screen.
+Yes, flat-screen TV repair is possible, including issues with the screen.
 A flat-screen television typically can’t be repaired if the screen is cracked or severely damaged.

 Q. How many years do flat-screen TVs last?